ISS: International Student Services handles all issues related to your immigration status.

 - Transfer students outside the U.S. may enter any time, but must use the UH Manoa COE.

 - When you arrive, a U.S. Customs Officer will review your passport, visa and COE.
-Admission is confirmed with red/blue stamps on the passport, COE and I-94 arrival card.
+Admission is confirmed with a red/blue entry stamp on the passport.

 - Attend Visa Clearance Session (REQUIRED).
-Bring your immigration documents (passport, visa, COE, I-94) so that ISS may verify to the U.S. government that you have arrived in proper visa status.
+Bring your immigration documents (passport with entry stamp, visa, COE) so that ISS may verify to the U.S. government that you have arrived in proper visa status.

 - Course registration may be completed online (myuh.hawaii.edu) if you have a UH username.
 As a new student, you may not be able to register because of a “registration hold.”
 Check your UH account to see which offices to contact to remove the registration hold.
 On the first day of classes, you will receive a registration hold from ISS if you did not get Visa Clearance.